One dead as hoodlums raid polling units in Osun

-One persons was reportedly shot dead by hoodlums at Isedo Ward 2 polling 5 unit over argument on ballot placement as political hoodlums took over in many towns disrupting voting and snatching ballot boxes at various polling units.
+One person was reportedly shot dead by hoodlums at Isedo Ward 2 polling 5 unit over an argument on ballot placement as political hoodlums took over in many towns disrupting voting and snatching ballot boxes at various polling units.

 She added that one person has been arrested in connection with the incident, which occurred during sorting and counting of ballot in the town.